edvisem/Data-analyst-projects/README.md

 # Edvinas Mickevičius Data Analytics Projects
 # Project 1.
 # BMW vs Volvo.
-Which brand is more economiccal and ecologiccal 2009-2022?
+Which brand is more economical and ecological 2009-2022?

 Project 1 file with all codes. > [Project 1 ](https://bit.ly/3GpYNLj)